EdFallinOnGitHub/Portfolio/README.md

 ## Choose a technology

-I've worked in other mixes of technologies, but the two categories here cover the ones I've included in this portfolio.
+I've worked in a variety of technology mixes, but the two categories here cover the ones I've included in this portfolio.

 - NodeJs / Web